 What Is the Model Context Protocol?

-MCP is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
+The Model Context Protocol (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
 Think of it as the USB-C port for AI: a universal connector that lets any AI application plug into any data source or tool without custom wiring.

 The Core Analogy